Skip to main content

 Mark planned a low-cost fence using untreated pine.
 After one winter, rot appeared at ground contact points.
 Replacing sections doubled his original budget.
 Lesson: cheaper timber can become expensive if unsuitable.

 Key takeaway: Consider long-term costs, not just initial purchase price.
+Even a durable species can fail early if installed without proper drainage or ground clearance.

-4 Expert Tips to Reduce Timber Costs
+4 Practical Ways to Reduce Timber Costs

 Cost-Saving Strategies